AllenLokiWalker/triforce-percent/README.md

 # Setup

-- Install Linux (Debian / Ubuntu / other Debian derivative), either directly or through WSL/WSL2 if you're on Windows.
+- Install Linux (Ubuntu / other Debian derivative), either natively or through WSL/WSL2 if you're on Windows.
 - Make sure you got the Git submodules (ZAP2/ZAPD, novl, z64hdr).
 You will need `libpng-dev`, `libelf-dev`, and `libglib2.0-dev` for these to compile.
 You will also need `build-essential` in order to be able to compile anything for your local machine.
+- In your python3, install `pyserial` (not `serial`), `pillow`, and `psutil`.
-- If you don't already have it, install the N64 toolchain from https://github.com/glankk/n64. **See below for more detailed instructions.**
+- Install the N64 toolchain from https://github.com/glankk/n64. **See below for more detailed instructions.**
 - Get a copy of zzrtl which is stable enough to work on Linux with the default (i.e. non-Jared Johnson) scripts, e.g. 0.01r4. https://old.z64.me/tools/zzrtl/zzrtl-0.01-r4.zip Put this somewhere outside the